webcompere/system-stubs/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/r943gjn189rlxts9?svg=true)](https://ci.appveyor.com/project/ashleyfrieze/system-stubs) [![codecov](https://codecov.io/gh/webcompere/system-stubs/branch/master/graph/badge.svg)](https://codecov.io/gh/webcompere/system-stubs)

 ## Overview
-System Stubs is a collection of mechanisms for testing code which uses `java.lang.System`.
+System Stubs is used to test code which depends on methods in `java.lang.System`.

-System Stubs is published under the
+It is published under the
-[MIT license](http://opensource.org/licenses/MIT).
-It requires at least Java 8.
+[MIT license](http://opensource.org/licenses/MIT) and requires at least Java 8.

 It is divided into:

 - `system-stubs-core` - can be used stand-alone to stub system resources around test code
+  - Using the `SystemStubs` facade to build and execute stubs around test code
+  - Using the subclasses of `TestResource`, like `EnvironmentVariables` or `SystemIn` to create stubs and then execute test code inside them
 - [`system-stubs-junit4`](system-stubs-junit4/README.md) - a set of JUnit4 rules that activate the stubs around test code
 - [`system-stubs-jupiter`](system-stubs-jupiter/README.md) - a JUnit 5 extension that automatically injects
-System Stubbing into JUnit 5 tests.
+System Stubs into JUnit 5 tests.

 ## History
 Based on the excellent work by Stefan Birkner in